Yzelast/real_trees/README.md

 This mod aims to make the growth of minetest trees a litte more harder and realistic by adding them stages of growing.

    - there are 3 stages between the sapling and the full tree
-   - each one takes 8 minutes to grow to next stage
+   - the growing time differs on each tree
    - small trees can be harvested but gives less wood than a full tree
-   - they growth start only during day with sunlight
+   - they growth can start only with sunlight